Space, Geography, Interior Design – and everything in between

 Family life overlaps through night/day, day/night over dual time zones.
 They have the best of both worlds.

-They can hang on to what they know, while adapting to a different way of life – spatially, economically, educationally and culturally.
+While they are adapting to a different way of life – spatially, economically, educationally and culturally – they get to hang on to what they know.

 “In Hong Kong we only had two rooms and it was so small.
 Here, I can shut the door and read some books… they still have their own space to do their own thing.
 We are very grateful for that.”